divelab/AIRS/OpenBio/Seq2Exp/README.md

 # Seq2Exp

 This is the official implement of Paper [Learning to Discover Regulatory Elements for Gene Expression Prediction](https://arxiv.org/abs/2502.13991).
+You can also find our paper on [huggingface](https://huggingface.co/papers/2502.13991).

 ![causal_figure](images/causal_figure.jpg)